 “It can be used with or without your helmet, so it’s especially useful for practice sessions when you’re not wearing equipment.
 So if you fall and hit your head on the ground, it will take and store the impact reading, and light up the appropriate LED.

 “This is not a toy!
-They list for $149.98.
+They list for a hundred and fifty dollars each.
 They are to be used only for Wilson High School freshman football practices and games.
 Since we have your helmet measurements we used those to determine how many of each size we needed to buy for the team.
 The caps come in small, medium, large, and extra-large.

 “We will collect the information following each practice and each game, and use that to assess the number of head impacts each of you has sustained.
-That information will help us evaluate whether to adopt the use of Checklight™ for all of our sports teams in the future.
+That information will help us evaluate whether to adopt the use of Checklight™ for our other contact sports teams in the future.

-“Follow the instructions for cleaning the sensor unit, which is call the electronic device in the instruction book.
+“Follow the instructions for cleaning the sensor unit, which is called the electronic device in the instruction book.
 Do not submerge the sensor unit in water or put it in a washing machine!

 “You will be responsible for your Checklight™.
 Don’t loan it to anyone else!
 Don’t lose yours!
 Don’t forget it at home!